Vulcan Materials (VMC)

 Vulcan Materials Trailing 12-Month Free Cash Flow Margin

-Vulcan Materials’s free cash flow clocked in at $83.5 million in Q1, equivalent to a 5.1% margin.
-This result was good as its margin was 3.8 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends are more important.
+Vulcan Materials’s free cash flow clocked in at $454.8 million in Q3, equivalent to a 19.8% margin.
+The company’s cash profitability regressed as it was 5 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+We wouldn’t read too much into this quarter’s decline because capital expenditures can be seasonal and companies often stockpile inventory in anticipation of higher demand, leading to short-term swings.
+Long-term trends trump temporary fluctuations.

 10. Return on Invested Capital (ROIC)